 In one such development, our team led the way in demonstrating the efficacy of a targeted anti-vascular therapy known as bevacizumab (Avastin) in recurrent endometrial cancer.
 This treatment regimen is now considered a standard treatment for recurrent endometrial cancer and is recommended by the National Comprehensive Cancer Network (NCCN) guidelines.

 In many cases we also have options for the small percentage (15 percent) of women with uterine cancer who have not yet gone through menopause and who would like to consider becoming pregnant at some point.
-To guide these women as they make treatment decisions, our Fertility Preservation and Parenthood After Cancer Treatment program can provide options for taking steps to preserve fertility before undergoing treatment.
+To guide these women as they make treatment decisions, our Female Sexual Medicine & Women’s Health program can provide options for taking steps to preserve fertility before undergoing treatment.

 We offer a variety of treatment options to women with uterine cancer based on the type of cancer found and the stage of the disease.
 Learn more about how we diagnose and treat endometrial cancer: